JoanGen/Obsidian-Material-3-Expressive/README.md

 - **[Notebook Navigator](https://github.com/johansan/notebook-navigator)**
 - **[Highlightr](https://github.com/chetachiezikeuzor/Highlightr-Plugin)**

-## ☕ Support the Project
+## 🐹 Fuel the Hamster

-If you appreciate the attention to detail in this implementation of Material 3, consider supporting the project!
-Your donations help keep the theme updated and free.
+**Love the theme?** You can support its development by buying me a **sunflower seed** 🌻.
+Your appreciation allows me to dedicate more time to polishing details and adding features.

 [![Ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/joangen)